bSchnepp/Feral/sec/README.md

 Since at the end of the day we're just software, we have to assume the hardware below is correct in at least basic functionality.
 For better compatibility, we should avoid rdrand (One of my test machines doesn't support it).
+We also don't know exactly how rdrand works anyway, and we can't *prove* it's correct.
+(Though it's probably in one of the software development manuals... but even I haven't actually read the entire thing.)

 We should assume *every* user mode process is *potentially* hostile to the system.
 This doesn't exclude clang (malicious code could have been injected), logon (again, malicious code), or even the liboses to some extent.
+We can't be overly paranoid and assume everything *is* hostile to the system, since then we couldn't get anything done, but we should try to always be wary of what's going on and shut it down whenever it poses a threat.

 ## Why do you care so much?
 Simply because security should always be a high priority.